Kenji Nagai

 Kenji Nagai (長井 健司, Nagai Kenji) was a Japanese photojournalist who took many assignments to conflict zones and dangerous areas around the world.

-He was shot dead in Myanmar (also known as Burma) during the Saffron Revolution.
+He was shot dead in Myanmar during the Saffron Revolution while filming.
 Nagai continued to take photographs as he lay wounded on the ground, later dying from gunshot injuries to the chest.
+The government of Myanmar claimed that the cause of his death was a stray bullet; this was later disproven.
+Despite carrying his camera during a protest in the Saffron Revolution, it later went missing, supposedly because of a Myammar soldier taking it.
+In 2023, the camera and footage were returned.
 He was the only foreign national killed in the protests.

 Background

 Kenji Nagai grew up in Imabari, Ehime, Japan, and graduated from Imabari Nishi High School.
 Nagai attended Tokyo Keizai University (東京経済大学), and after graduation he studied abroad in the United States for a year.
 After his return to Japan, Nagai held a part-time job before embarking upon his career as a freelance journalist.
 Working as a contract photojournalist for Tokyo's AFP News, Nagai was accustomed to traveling to dangerous places in the Middle East.
 From 1997 until his death, Nagai took assignments in Afghanistan, Cambodia, the Palestinian territories, and Iraq, taking photographs that captured the essence of war.

 Nagai arrived in Myanmar two days before the government began attacking Buddhist monks protesting against the military junta that has ruled the country since deposing the democratic government in a 1962 coup d'état.
 The protests originally began when the government raised the price of fuel, but grew into mass demonstrations in the tens of thousands, with Buddhist monks leading pro-democracy marches in the streets of Yangon.
 According to The Times, an associate of Nagai's said he was "relentless" when it came to covering a story, believing that he had to travel to "the places nobody wants to go".